evandeilton/arxivsearcher/README.md

 ## `reviews` Directory

-The `reviews` directory stores the output of the literature review process, including:
-- `references.bib`: A BibTeX file with bibliographic data.
-- `review_*.Rmd`: R Markdown files with the generated literature reviews, each including a timestamp indicating when the review was generated.
+The `reviews` directory stores the output of the literature review process.
+It contains R Markdown files (`review_*.Rmd`) with the generated literature reviews and BibTeX files (`references_*.bib`) with the corresponding bibliographic data.
+Each file includes a timestamp to indicate when it was generated.